The guitar guy himself.

 Edward Christopher Sheeran, or simply, Ed Sheeran, was born on February 17, 1991.
 He's an English songwriter born in Halifax, England.
 Best known for his songs, The A Team

 , on September 12, 2011.
 It should be noted that his songs tend to be a bit depressing, especially if you read into the real meaning of the lyrics.

 Reached new popularity highs with "Sing" and "Don't" in 2014.

 - Book Ends: The video for "The A Team" starts and ends with the death of the protagonist, a prostitute.

 - British Accent: Evident in some songs.

 - The Cameo: Rupert Grint in "Lego House".

 - Darker and Edgier: On one hand, X has a more lighthearted sound than +.
 On the other hand, X has even darker lyrics than + ever had.

 - Digital Piracy Is Okay: "If people wants new music there's around 7 E.Ps that I released out and about and I don't really mind if anyone illegally downloads them."

-- Downer Ending: At the end of The A Team music video, she dies from drug abuse.
+- Downer Ending: At the end of The A Team music video, the protagonist, a prostitute, dies from drug abuse.